 There are basically two stages in a forest clearance under the Forest (Conservation) Act, 1980:

 The process of environmental clearance can be broadly divided into three levels:

 Level I: Application granted with Terms Of Reference (TOR) from the MoEFCC

-Level II: Application under process of EIA, public hearing and allied studies as specified by TOR
+Level II: Application under the process of EIA, public hearing and allied studies as specified by TOR

 Level III (A): Application awaiting final clearance after submission of necessary documents to the EAC

-Level III (B): Application granted with final clearance
+Level III (B): Application granted with the final clearance

 Further, post the clearance it is mandatory for project management to submit half-yearly compliance reports in respect of the stipulated prior environmental clearance terms and conditions in hard and soft copies to the regulatory authority concerned, on 1st June and 1st December of each calendar year.
-The latest such compliance report shall also be displayed on the web site of the concerned regulatory authority.
+The latest of such compliance report shall also be displayed on the website of the concerned regulatory authority.